 Tommy Archuleta’s debut poetry book Susto delves into the science and folklore of curanderismo to take readers on a magical and frightening journey through grief.

 SANTA FE—For Tommy Archuleta, writing is ritualistic.
 He rises two hours early, ahead of his 8 am workday as a mental health and substance abuse counselor at the New Mexico Corrections Department, to mediate, practice gratitude, and write poetry.
 He started this routine in 2014 when, while grieving his mother’s passing, he began writing down short, lyric poems first thing in the morning.
-The poems marked the beginnings of what would become his debut poetry book, Susto, which is now making its way into the world as the latest Mountain/West Poetry Series selection from the Center for Literary Publishing.
+The poems marked the beginnings of what would become his debut poetry book, Susto, which is now making its way into the world as the latest Mountain/West Poetry Series selection from Colorado State University’s Center for Literary Publishing.

 Susto is a spellbinding book that leads the reader on a magical and frightening journey through grief.
 It is also steeped in the landscape and traditions of Northern New Mexico and in curanderismo, which Archuleta describes as a “folk medicinal art form” with a long history in the Spanish culture and “ties going all the way back to Aztec and Mayan civilizations.”

 Over a Zoom interview, Archuleta, who was born and raised in Santa Fe and currently resides on Cochiti Reservation, spoke with me about his book and writing life.